wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development branch - not yet supported/released =

+* TWEAK: Log PHP notices in the log file

 = 1.7.39 - 2013/11/11 =

 * FIX: Correct calculation of which old backups to delete when automatic pre-plugin/theme backups run